ethankershner/ethankershner.github.io/index.md

 ## Data Visualization and Comprehension

-Note: Visualization projects are designed to be viewed on desktop only.
+Note: Visualization projects are designed to be viewed on desktop.

 [Worldwide Contribution to Netflix](https://public.tableau.com/profile/ethan.kershner#!/vizhome/WorldwideContributiontoNetlfix/Dashboard1)